SenorSmartyPants/jellyfin-nmt/README.md

 ```

 - Update secrets.php with APIKEY and USERID.
+- put all files in a directory served by a webserver with php
-- Browse to home.php to start.
+- Browse to index.php to start.
 Use that page as a starting point on your NMT.

 ## Screenshots